COSC1127-AI/pacman-contest-cluster/README.md

             sudo apt-get install python-pip unzip
             sudo pip install setuptools
             sudo pip install -r requirements.txt

+        If you do not have root access you can use `pip install -r requirements.txt --user` to do a user install.

     * Many students benefit from the availability of **TensorFlow** and **scikit-learn**:
         * `pip2 install tensorflow sklearn sklearn --user` or